-How Walking with Men in Their Sexual Struggles Changed Me
+How Walking with Others in Their Sexual Struggles Changed Me

 Robert Lynn, Associate Pastor, Knox Presbyterian Church, Ann Arbor, Michigan